thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

 I love this.
 It's exactly the kind of website early and optimisitic netizens thought would predominate in the future.

 However, it takes a lot of
-skill, love, and time to build up a personal website this feature-packed and polished.
+skill, love, and time to build up a personal website that feature-packed and polished.
 I wanted a dashboard myself, but my personal website — the one you're on right now — is a patchwork [Jekyll](https://jekyllrb.com/) static site first setup eight years ago, and rewriting it to adopt Robinson's [Next.js API routes](https://leerob.io/blog/fetching-data-with-swr) solution was just too much effort.